Close

 Key Takeaways

-• Section 80D of the Income Tax Act allows tax deductions on health insurance premiums paid for yourself, your family, including your parents.
+• Section 80D of the Income Tax Act allows tax deductions on health insurance premiums paid for yourself, your family, and your parents.

-• Investments covered under Section 80D include health insurance premiums, preventive health check-ups, and health-based riders, promoting preventive healthcare and making health coverage more affordable.
+• Investments covered under Section 80D include health insurance premiums, preventive health check-ups, and health-based riders, which promote preventive healthcare and make health coverage more affordable.

-• Deduction limits under Section 80D vary based on the insured individual’s age, providing higher tax benefits for senior citizens and their parents.
+• Deduction limits under this section vary based on the insured individual’s age, providing higher tax benefits for senior citizens and their parents.

 • It offers deductions for preventive health check-ups, encouraging individuals to stay proactive about their health and well-being.

-• Cash payments for health insurance premiums are not eligible for tax benefits, except for preventive health check-ups.
+• Cash payments for health insurance premiums are not eligible for tax benefits except preventive health check-ups.

 1